Moutasim02/Moutasim02/README.md

 I am an undergraduate software engineer.
 I am passionate about technology and always love to learn new things.

-- 🔭 I’m currently looking into an opportunity.
+- 🔭 I’m currently looking for an opportunity to learn and apply my skills.

 - 📫 How to reach me **moutasim9997@gmail.com**